Mucyooo/COULEUR/README.md

 # COULEUR
-shows a sample interface of website that shows palettes based on jewerly(it includes some css and html codes )
+shows a  rough draft sample interface of website with 2 webpages that shows palettes based on jewerly(it includes some css and html codes )